 Why it works: Pinterest launched with a script wordmark and a “P” circle monogram in the same typeface.
 This logo design meant that when you saw each element on its own, you could easily tie them back to one another.

-BMW has one of the most iconic logos in the world, and the design has seen only a few tweaks since 1917.
+BMW has one of the most iconic logos in the world, and the design underwent a major overhaul in 2020.
+The gradient and 3D elements were dropped in favor of a paired back, minimal logo.
+The result is a more retro-style logo that also looks better in print.
 The blue-and-white design was inspired by the Bavarian flag, and is a good example of a monogram mark curving into a circular shape.

 Why it works: BMW has kept its logo consistent for 100+ years because it follows basic design principles: contrast, hierarchy, legibility, and scalability.
 You can clearly tell each of the logo elements from one another.